 Upon returning to video game development, Eno started the company Warp.
 He had a team of six people, and he personally handled game planning, production, direction, and sound.
 Programming and design were left to his team.
 While he was veteran in developing games for Nintendo systems, Eno decided to create games exclusively for the American developed 3DO.
 This was a unique choice for a Japanese developer, but such behavior is characteristic of Eno.

 In order to provide a balanced catalogue of games, Eno set Warp's development to a disparate set of projects.
-These included Totsugeki Karakuri Megadasu!!, a sumo-inspired robot fighter, Trip'd, a bizarre puzzle game with off the wall aesthetics, and D, a disturbingly bizarre point-and-click horror game.
+These included Totsugeki Karakuri Megadasu!!, a sumo-inspired robot fighter, and Trip'd, a bizarre puzzle game with off the wall aesthetics, and D, a disturbingly bizarre point-and-click psychological horror game.
 These titles were followed up by Oyaji Hunter Mahjong, where young women were saved from perverts through mahjong games, which involved Macross director, Ichiro Itano.
-D was the breakthrough title for Warp, pushing the boundaries of video games.
+D was the breakthrough title for Warp, pushing the boundaries of video games, with first-person survival horror, FMV pre-rendered movement, puzzle-solving gameplay, disturbing atmosphere, and taboo content such as violence and cannibalism.
 Eno himself subverted the approval process for the 3DO game by submitting by hand a clean version past deadline.
 The story elements were added after the game was nearly complete, so the flashback sequences, that featured murder and cannibalism, were not submitted for approval.

 This off beat way of dealing with publishers followed into his next game.
 Sega was vying for a Warp exclusive, and Eno agreed under the condition that they would give a thousand Saturns to a thousand blind people.
 Fittingly, Warp developed Real Sound: The Wind's Regret, a game with no visuals that was experienced fully through sound.
 This was followed by Short Warp, a mini game collection for the 3DO.
 Eno used the game as a cathartic release, as he was becoming "mentally unbalanced".
 It was limited to 10,000, all hand numbered by Eno and each copy included a condom.